Photon-HDF5/photon-hdf5/docs/phdata.rst

    information (typically provided by some kind of digital clock with a 10-100 ns period).

--  **num_spectral_ch**: (interger) number of different spectral bands in the detection channels (i.e. 2 for 2-colors smFRET).

--  **num_polariz_ch**: (interger) number of different polarization in the detection channels.
-The value is 1 if no polarization selection is performed and 2 if two orthogonal polarizations are recorded.

 .. note::

     **OPEN QUESTION**: How to handle the case of 2 laser excitation and